 In the afternoon, the tour will stop at the gorgeous Snoqualmie Falls, which is truly stunning with a dusting of winter snow.

-On the way back to the city you’ll stop at Boehm’s Swiss Chocolate Factory, where you can top off your amazing day by tasting European-style gourmet chocolates.
+On the way back to the city you’ll stop at Boehm’s Candies, where you can top off your amazing day by tasting European-style gourmet chocolates.

 Who doesn’t love sledding or skiing down the mountain covered with epic amounts of snow?